 Applicants must be a graduate of a fully accredited North American Dental school.
 Successful completion of the National Boards Part I is required.
-Applicants must obtain a state dental license prior to starting residency (license can be from any state).
-All application forms must be received by November 15th for admission in July.
+Applicants must be eligible to obtain a state dental license prior to starting residency.
+All application forms must be received by October 15th for admission in July.

 Participation in the PASS application program is mandatory.
-In order to meet the October 15th application deadline, completed PASS documents should be submitted to the PASS office no later than November 2nd of the year preceding the year for which the applicant is applying.
-Application materials can usually be obtained by writing:
+In order to meet the October 15th application deadline, completed PASS documents should be submitted to the PASS office no later than October 2nd of the year preceding the year for which the applicant is applying.

 As an institution of higher education and in the spirit of its policies of equal employment opportunity, MAHEC hereby reaffirms its policy of equal educational opportunity.
 All applicants for admissions will be considered without regard to an applicant’s race, color, sex, sexual orientation, age, natural origin, disability unrelated to program performance, disabled veteran status, or Vietnam veteran status.